Summer is officially in full swing now that it’s July, and there’s a lot going on this month in and around Cleveland!

 Tremont is a vibrant neighborhood in Cleveland, and there’s no better way to enjoy all that the neighborhood has to offer than at Taste of Tremont.

-This free event showcases the best of Tremont’s food, art, and entertainment.
+This free annual event showcases the best of Tremont’s food, art, and entertainment.
 Featuring dozens of local food vendors and artisans and live music, this is a great event to check out in Cleveland during July.

 What are you most excited for in Cleveland in July?

 Amanda was born and raised in northeast Ohio, and has always been a fangirl of her home state.
-Now, she’ sharing her love of the Cleveland area with the world, highlighting all the best things to do, see, and eat in the CLE.
+Now, she’s sharing her love of the Cleveland area, highlighting all the best things to do, see, and eat in the CLE.
 She’s been running Cleveland Traveler since January 2019.